St Joseph's Convent School, Sagar

-St Joseph's Convent School, Sagar (SJC) is a private coeducational Roman Catholic school in the Cantonment area of Sagar, Madhya Pradesh, India.
+St Joseph's Convent School, Sagar is a private coeducational Roman Catholic school in Sagar, Madhya Pradesh, India.
 It is affiliated to the Central Board of Secondary Education, New Delhi.

-History

-The school was founded on 6 January 1906 by the Indian Province of the Sisters of St. Joseph of Chambéry.
-It is administered by the Sisters of St. Joseph's Convent, Jabalpur in accordance to the general rules governing the above congregation.
-Saint Joseph is the patron Saint of the school.

 Campus

 The school campus is divided into two main sections: the Shishu Bhavan (pre-school) and the high school (primary, middle and high school).
 The school has 40,468 square metre, or 9.9 acre campus located in the heart of Sagar's cantonment.

-It is well connected to the city's residential and business areas through arterial and main roads.

-Academics

-The school is a leading educational institution in the city and in the state of Madhya Pradesh, delivering holistic English education to students in the region.
-The institution imparts education up to 10 + 2 levels and is affiliated to the Central Board of Secondary Education, New Delhi.
-Faculty members belong to different regions of India.

 Facilities

 St. Joseph's Convent School offers its students a modern computer laboratory, auditorium, library, audio visual room, science labs and sprawling playgrounds covering 12000 square metres.

-Principal

-The current principal of the school is Sr. Molly Thomas Monicatt.